lineality/Online_Voting_Using_One_Time_Pads/README.md

 	- where retries are needed
 	- inverse of need: prohibited

+## Process STEM and Boy Scout Values
+- values and process have always been core to STEM

 ## Process Illusions
 - solution-reifiction
 - functional process vs. declarative-process